TangentFoxy/Filament/ReadMe.md

 - `input`: A channel to be used to input data to the thread.
 - `output`: A channel the thread will use to output data.

-And finally, to have a thread run immediately, you can call `filament.run()` instead of creating a filament object and calling `start` on it.
+And finally, to have a thread run immediately, you can call `Filament.run()` instead of creating a filament object and calling `start` on it.